Skip to main content

 That said, if you leave your fully charged smartphone plugged in overnight, it'll experience “trickle charge," which means that as the battery naturally drops down to 99%, it uses a small amount of energy to bump it back up to 100%.
 This can cause the battery to wear out slightly faster, but not much faster than just regular use.

-Tip: To get the most life out of your lithium battery, keep the charge between 40% and 80% and top off your device throughout the day.
-While we don't recommend leaving your phone plugged up overnight, we know that's often how it goes.
+Tip: To get the most life out of your battery, keep the charge between 40% and 80% and top off your device throughout the day.
+While we don't recommend leaving your phone or other device with a lithium-ion battery plugged up overnight, we know that's often how it goes.
+It's best to not charge your device near you or your bed, and to charge it in a well-ventilated area.
 If you wake up in the middle of the night, try to remember to unplug your device—or try connecting it to a smart plug that will stop charging your device automatically after a set time.

 2. Freezing your phone battery helps keep its charge: False